 - In a medium-size mixing bowl whisk together, both soups, chicken broth and gravy mix.
 Pour 3/4 evenly over chicken in crockpot.

 - Add the stuffing/dressing mix and cooked vegetables to remaining soup in bowl.
 Mix well then spread on top.
-Place lid firmly into place
+Cover opening with doubled paper towels, then place lid firmly into place.

 - Cook for 3-4 hours on high or 6-7 hours on low.
 Allow to sit uncovered for 15 minutes prior to serving.
 May fluff dressing with a fork, if desired.